If you are hosting or throwing a baby shower, then you are probably wondering about how much the event costs, and what a good budget is.

 As with invitations, the way you say thank you can vary from a simple text to a printed card, and if you go for the latter option should should allow $2-$3 per person to be on the safe side.

-From the above you can see that the venue and the food and drink options are the most significant cost of hosting a baby shower.
+From the above you can see that the venue and the food and drink options are the most significant cost of hosting the celebration.

 So if you are on a budget and looking to save money, then choosing an inexpensive venue can save you a lot of money and if done correctly, it won’t compromise how beautiful and memorable the party will be.